ecfm/CMU-MultimodalSDK/README.md

 ## 3. Usage

 In this section we outline how a user can utilize the CMU Multimodal Data SDK to easily load large-scale multimodal datasets.
-We demonstrate the usage through an example which incolves three steps: 1) Fetching Datasets 2) Loading and Merging Data 3) Feature Alignment.
+We demonstrate the usage through an example which involves three steps: 1) Fetching Datasets 2) Loading and Merging Data 3) Feature Alignment.

 ### 3.1 Fetching Datasets